Abir Al-Sahlani: Political career

 In 2004 Al-Sahlani was appointed to the Secretary General of the Iraqi National Democratic Alliance (DNA) position.

 In February 2007 Al-Sahlani became a member of Sweden's Center Party.
 In May 2019, Al-Sahlani was elected to the European Parliament.
 She has since been serving on the Committee on Employment and Social Affairs.
 In addition to her committee assignments, she is a member of the European Parliament Intergroup on Disability, the European Parliament Intergroup on LGBT Rights and the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas.

 Since 2021 Al-Sahlani has been part of the Parliament's delegation to the Conference on the Future of Europe.

+In 2024, Al-Sahlani was the winner of the "Best Speech" award at The Parliament Magazine's annual MEP Awards.

 Time-out

-In November 2013 Al-Sahlani took a time-out from the Swedish parliament due to alleged deficiencies in the reporting of an aid project in Iraq.
-According to the Swedish radio 300 000 Euro had not been reported correctly.
-Half a year later she was cleared from all charges and made a comeback in the Swedish Parliament.
+In November 2013 Al-Sahlani took time-out from the Swedish parliament due to alleged deficiencies in the reporting of an aid project in Iraq.
+According to the Swedish Radio, 300,000 euros had not been reported correctly.
+Half a year later she was cleared of all charges and made a comeback in the Swedish Parliament.

 Mahsa Amini protests

-In October 2022, Al-Sahlani cut her hair in the middle of a speech at European Parliament in Strasbourg, France, whilst intoning the popular Kurdish YPJ women's resistance slogan, "Jin, Jiyan, Azadi" in Kurdish which translates to 'woman, life, freedom' to affirm her support for Iranian women and the Mahsa Amini protests and to call on Europe to act.
+In October 2022, Al-Sahlani cut her hair in the middle of a speech at European Parliament in Strasbourg, France, whilst intoning the popular Kurdish YPJ women's resistance slogan, "Jin, Jiyan, Azadi," which translates to 'woman, life, freedom' to affirm her support for Iranian women and the Mahsa Amini protests and to call on Europe to act.